-Mike* came from Asia to the UK for university.
+Mike came from Asia to the UK to study at a university.
 He became trapped here when his studies ended, his visa ran out and his family withheld all support after discovering he was gay.

-Medaille Trust helped Mike engage in the local community – he has joined many groups and volunteers locally: “Being part of these communities has encouraged me to be proud of who I am, and to look forward to the future.”
+Medaille Trust helped Mike engage in the local community.
+He has joined many groups and volunteers locally: He said, “Being part of these communities has encouraged me to be proud of who I am, and to look forward to the future.”